 Embracing Madurai is all about embracing the joys of an Indian city: ride in auto rickshaws, pay 7p for a samosa on the side of the road, and chat to the locals about their days.
 Go on, dive in.

 You can add experience packs to your trip to make your holiday all about the things you love.
 Select the 'Authentic' experience pack and you’ll learn all about the creation of the mud dolls.
-Head to our itinerary builder to check them out.
+Explore our India Holidays, created by us and tailored by you.

 We make planning and customising your holiday simple.